Food Waste Compost

 Residential Composting Options

-- The Locust Street Transfer Station offers a drop-off location for food scrap and non-recyclable paper waste.
+- The Locust Street Transfer Station offers a drop-off location for food scrap and non-recyclable paper waste (PDF).
 The service is free of charge to everyone with a valid transfer station permit.
 The material is processed locally, and turns into a rich, natural soil amendment.

 - Some residential waste haulers offer curbside compost collection.